Friday, December 31, 2021

 Be respectful.

 Oh, and one more thing, ask me questions.
 If you want to know something about me or My CP.
 Be polite.
 Start a dialogue.
-Maybe someday people will understand.
+Maybe people will understand.

 Tuesday, November 16, 2021